mnghsn/google-search-region/README.md

 ## Features

-_Google does have an option to search in different region_, but it's only available in "Advanced Search" page.
+_Google has an option to search by region_, but it's only available on the Advanced Search page.
 This user script adds a region menu to Google search page so you can access it directly.

 ![Google Search Region (Menu)](https://raw.githubusercontent.com/jmlntw/google-search-region/master/screenshot-menu.png)

-You can configure regions and URLs by clicking **"..."** in dropdown menu.
+You can configure regions and URLs by clicking **"..."** in the drop-down menu.

 ![Google Search Region (Modal)](https://raw.githubusercontent.com/jmlntw/google-search-region/master/screenshot-modal.png)